What the Peninsula Medical Foundation does

 Supporting Medical Students

 Many of the Peninsula Medical School (PMS) graduates work in the South West and some are now consultants in local hospitals.
-The undergraduate medical course is 5-6 years in length which can be a big financial burden.
-The PMS is doing much to widen access to the medical course and providing help to students can enable them to complete the course when unexpected circumstances arise.
+The undergraduate medical course is 5-6 years in length and can be a big financial burden on some students and their hard pressed families in the Peninsula.
+Through the provision of bursaries, the PMS is doing much to widen access to medical training, and support those whose financial circumstances unexpectedly change during training.

 We are raising money for the Peninsula Medical School.
 Just one important medical discovery can change millions of lives.
 Every contribution matters : lots of small sums add up to a large donation, especially if given regularly